Instructor: Kenny Morrell

 1. Read critically

-3. Identify passages from the readings and describe them in clear, concise academic prose
+3. Identify a passage from the readings and describe it in clear, concise academic prose

-As noted above and in “Humanities 101 (2018),” one of the goals of this course is to help you develop an ability to “discuss topics with clarity and a command of relevant and factual information.”
+As noted on “Humanities 102 (Spring 2019),” one of the goals of this course is to help you develop an ability to express your “views clearly and respectfully in conversations with others.”
 To this end, you must contribute substantively to the discussions that take place during colloquia.

 Contributing to those discussions will require you to